Vince Neil: Business ventures

-In 1994, Neil gave up ownership of his "Bar One" club.
+In 1994, Neil gave up ownership of his Bar One club.

-In 1998, Mötley Crüe opened a store on Melrose Avenue in Los Angeles called, "S'Crüe", which stocks clothes from both Sixx and Neil's clothing lines (Outlaw and Bad Bones), along with CDs, the Mötley Brüe drink and other items.
+In 1998, Mötley Crüe opened a store on Melrose Avenue in Los Angeles called S'Crüe, which stocks clothes from both Sixx and Neil's clothing lines (Outlaw and Bad Bones), along with CDs, the Mötley Brüe drink and other items.
 The store closed in January 1999, with the band deciding to sell the items online.

-In 2006, Neil opened his own tattoo parlor called Vince Neil Ink.
-The shop is located on the Las Vegas Strip.
+In 2006, Neil opened a tattoo parlor called Vince Neil Ink, located on the Las Vegas Strip.

 Neil founded Vince Vineyards, a winemaking venture that produced a 2003 Napa Cabernet Sauvignon and a 2003 Sonoma County Chardonnay.
 He also produces a limited edition Petite Sirah through EOS Estate Winery.

 In 2005, Neil created the "Off the Strip Poker Tournament", which takes place in Las Vegas.

 In 2007, Neil launched his own brand of tequila called Tres Rios.
 Neil debuted the tequila at the Food Network South Beach Wine & Food Festival in February 2007.

 Neil opened Dr. Feelgood's Bar and Grill in West Palm Beach.
 It took over two and a half years for all of the members of Mötley Crüe to agree and sign off on the bar concept and location.
-It was finally determined that it would be located in downtown West Palm Beach, a stone's throw away from the ocean and within the high rent district of downtown.
+It was finally determined that it would be located in downtown West Palm Beach, close to the ocean and within the high rent district of downtown.
 On January 19, 2008, Neil played a free concert on the streets of downtown West Palm Beach to celebrate the grand opening of Dr Feelgood's.
 In March 2009, Neil opened another Feelgood's in Miami Beach.
 Vince also owns a Feelgood's in Las Vegas.

-Mötley Crüe were on tour in the U.S. Crüe Fest.
-Mötley Crüe announced that they will play the entire Dr. Feelgood album every night of Crüe Fest 2 to celebrate the album's 20th anniversary.

-In 2012, Vince Neil ventured into the Gentlemen's Club business, opening Deja Vu Presents: Vince Neil's Girls Girls Girls in Las Vegas, Nevada.
+In 2012, Vince Neil opened a gentleman's club named Deja Vu Presents: Vince Neil's Girls Girls Girls in Las Vegas, Nevada.

-In April 2014, Vince Neil, chief executive officer and Chairman of RockStar Investment Group along with long-time friends and business partners Bob Hewko and Mark Daniels, acquired ownership of the Arena Football League's Jacksonville Sharks in April 2014.
+In April 2014, Vince Neil, as the chief executive officer and chairman of RockStar Investment Group, along with long-time friends and business partners Bob Hewko and Mark Daniels, acquired ownership of the Arena Football League's Jacksonville Sharks in April 2014.

 Neil was the owner of the Las Vegas Outlaws of the Arena Football League, but after 14 weeks of the season, the team was taken over by the league.